Breckenridge Bike Guide: Flume Trails (video)

 Extensions: Mike’s Trail connector, Slalom, Gold Run Road

-The Highlands trail system, better known to locals as the Flumes trails, is a system of singletrack switchbacks and ridges that runs between French Gulch and Gold Run Gulch on the east end of Breckenridge.
-The system consists primarily of the Upper, Middle and Lower Flume trails, plus short (and steep) connectors like Mike’s Trail in the Highlands neighborhood.
+The Highlands trail system, better known to locals as the Flume Trails, is a system of singletrack switchbacks and ridges that runs between French Gulch and Gold Run Gulch on the northeast end of Breckenridge.
+The system consists primarily of the upper, middle and lower Flume Trails, plus short (and steep) connectors like Mike’s Trail in the Highlands neighborhood and Tom’s Baby outside of the Breckenridge Golf Club.

 Support Local Journalism